European Center for Constitutional and Human Rights: Institute for Legal Intervention

 In the Institute for Legal Intervention, ECCHR focuses on critical perspectives on law, particularly concerning dynamics of power.
 By combining legal theory and practice and through exchange with research institutions and universities, but also through collaboration with activists, artists and partners worldwide, ECCHR aims to contribute to political, legal and societal debates regarding unjust power relations and social justice.
 At the core of this work lies the understanding of law as an expression of societal power relations and thus an instrument of hegemony, but also the recognition of the emancipatory potential of law.

 An important part of ECCHR's work is the Critical Legal Training, in which ECCHR regularly trains and educates human rights activists.

 Critical Legal Training

 ECCHR's Critical Legal Training offers participants a platform for the theory and practice of international human rights law.
 It aims to develop and further a critical analysis of contemporary issues of law and society.
 ECCHR claims that since 2008 about 400 human rights lawyers from more than 40 countries have been volunteers or trainees at the organization.

 Public Relations and Advocacy

 ECCHR organizes conferences and other public events, conducts media outreach, and publishes web-based and print reports and communications to inform the public about grave human rights violations worldwide.

+Lawsuits

+In 2025 the activists partnered with Pakistani NGO's HANDS Welfare Foundation and National Trade Union Federation (NTUF) to sue the German companies RWE and Heidelberg Materials for damages which occurred in the 2022 Pakistan floods with local farms, citing the responsibility of both companies for Climate change.

+In 2025 the ECCHR activists filed a lawsuit with the German Federal Constitutional Court for a Palestinian man, which aimed to forbid Germany from exporting Renk gearboxes for tanks to Israel.
+The plaintiff had lost family members due to Israeli military actions and stated that Germany had the duty to protect his right to life and should not allow the delivery.
+In early 2026 the court declared itself not competent to hear the case and explained that while International humanitarian law must be considered when greenlighting arms exports, there is no legally enforceable right to specific measures.